Kaltsoon/nosql/material/3-mongo-operations.md

 - Your friend forgot to buy the drinks for the party again and they could use a shopping list database.
 Shopping lists have a name, description, status (either "complete" or "incomplete") and shopper (name of the shopper).
 Shopping list contains many items the shopper should buy from the store.
 Items have a name (e.g. "Milk"), quantity (e.g. 2), one or more categories (e.g. "Dairy products") and a purchased status (is the item purchased or not)

 Come up with your own database or use the ideas above.
 Feel free to do any modifications.
 Once you have designed the database schema, insert some data to the database with the MongoDB Shell.

+> [!WARNING]
+> The library database used in the previous exercises isn't suitable for the project.

 > [!IMPORTANT]
 > Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
 Include the name of the entities, their relationships, their attributes and data types.
 Add an image of the diagram to the file.